printminion/apps-script-magento/README.md

 # apps-script-magento
-Use Magento REST API in your Google Sheet/Document via Google Apps Script
+A Google Apps Add-on for Google Docs Spreadsheets that loads products via Magento REST API into a sheet.
+After editing, you can sync changes back to Magento server

 If you are getting the error "The state token is invalid or has expired.
 Please try again."